F22

 Low Water Pressure / Dry Fire Protection

-Boiler shows F22, no heating or hot water, pressure gauge low or at zero
+Boiler displays F22, with no heating or hot water, and the pressure gauge reads low or zero.

 Advertisements